-Critical reviews containing analytical evaluation of the grant project's subject matter are required for applications requesting funding for publications, historical markers, exhibits, walking tour brochures, podcasts, etc. Reviewers will want to see critical review of any text that has a public education component to it.
+Critical reviews containing analytical evaluation of the grant project's subject matter are required for applications requesting funding for publications, historical markers, exhibits, walking tour brochures, podcasts, etc. Grant reviewers will want to see critical reviews of any text that has a public education component to it.